-- Receipt of capital contributions foreign investors, the assignment/ transfer of capital contributions, and receipt of foreign loans. - Disbursement outside Vietnam of principalle, interest, and fees on foreign medium or long-term loans. - Disbursement outside Vietnam of capital, profit and other legal revenue of a foreign investor. - Other revenue and disbursement transactions relating to foreign direct investment activities.
+- Receipt of capital contributions from foreign investors, the assignment/ transfer of capital contributions, and receipt of foreign loans. - Disbursement outside Vietnam of principle, interest, and fees on foreign medium or long-term loans. - Disbursement outside Vietnam of capital, profit, and other legal revenue from a foreign investment. - Other revenue and disbursement transactions relating to foreign direct investment activities.